maciejpirog/cpp-effects/doc/refman.md

 ## class `CmdClause`

-A class for a command clause for a single command in a handler.
+The class for a command clause for a single command in a handler.
 A handler can inherit from a few `CmdClause`'s to be able to handle multiple commands.

 ```cpp
 template <typename Answer, typename Cmd>